s1n7ax/notes/AI/Learning Tensorflow/002 Tensor Fundamental/07 Numpy Array to Tensor.md

-# Numpy Arary to Tensor
+# Numpy Array to Tensor

 ## Summary

-- Converting numpy data to tensor
+- Converting `numpy` data to tensor

 ## Content

-Numpy arrays can easily be converted to Tensor
+`Numpy` arrays can easily be converted to Tensor

 ```python
 import numpy as np